Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

 ## Prerequisites

-Make sure you have the following from the CloudLabs-provided integrated environment:
+Make sure you have the following from the CloudLabs provided integrated environment:

-> **Note**: Prerequisites are already set up in the CloudLabs provided environment.
+> **Note**: Pre-requisites are already set up in the CloudLabs provided environment.
 If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this hackathon.

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [GitHub account](https://github.com/)
 - [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) installed in VS Code.
-- Python and NodeJs modules are installed in your VM.
+- Python and NodeJs modules are installed in your Lab-VM on the directory **C:\Program Files**.

 ## Challenge Objectives: